GeekyShiva/Python-Editors/README.md

 # Python-Editors
-##First text editor
+## First text editor

-##The .py file contains basic text editors designed and developed by me using tkinter in python and contains features like-
+The .py file contains basic text editors designed and developed using tkinter in python and contains features like-

->New,
+- New
->Open,
+- Open
->Save and About the develper section.
+- Save and About the develper section.

-##This is for learning purpose only and is ver basic kind of text editor.
+*This is for learning purpose only and is ver basic kind of text editor.*